puppetlabs/puppet_litmus/README.md

 # solid-waffle

 ## Overview
 Providing a simple command line tool for puppet content creators, to enable simple and complex test deployments.
+It uses https://github.com/puppetlabs/waffle_provision for provisioning

 ## How-to
 ### Using it in a module